Book A Consultation

 Conclusion

-Agricultural Property Relief (APR) is relief from Inheritance Tax on the transfer of agricultural property and gives 100% or 50% relief depending on the type of property and how it’s used.
-This keeps the agricultural sector supported during estate transfers and minimises tax liability.
+Agricultural Property Relief is a relief from inheritance tax on the transfer of agricultural property.
+It gives either 100% or 50% relief, depending on the type of property and how it is used, helping to support farming families when an estate passes on.

 Who qualifies for APR?

-To qualify for APR land must be used for agricultural purposes for 2 years if occupied by the owner or 7 years if let.
-Farmhouses and cottages must be occupied by people connected to farming.
+To qualify, the land must have been used for agriculture for at least two years where the owner occupies it, or seven years where it is let.
+Farmhouses and cottages must be occupied by people connected with the farming business.

 What are the changes to APR?